single-cell-data/SOMA/brainstorming.md

 27. Various editorial clarifications
 28. Clarify distinction between soma_rowid pseudo-column and soma_joinid column.
 29. Split indexed/non-indexed dataframe into two types to clarify differing indexing/slicing semantics, and the existence of the soma_rowid pseudo-column only in non-indexed dataframes.
+30. Most use of Arrow RecordBatch updated to be a Table, as this allows for chunked arrays (larger objects).
+31. Clarify that read operations can accept a "list of scalar" in the form of an Arrow Array or ChunkedArray
+32. Clarify the return value of `get schema` operation for NdArray types.